-For a small number of children, a place in a specialist setting within a mainstream school or a special school will be the best option.
+For a small number of children, a place in a specialist setting within a mainstream school or a special school may be the best option.
 Such a decision will be made only after a thorough assessment of the child's education health and care needs during which the parents have an opportunity to express their views and preferences.
 Wherever possible, however, children's special needs will be met in mainstream schools.

 Where parents have concerns about their child's special educational needs, they should, in the first instance, contact the Head Teacher of their child's school.
-General enquiries can be made to the SEN 0-25 Assessment Team, Tel: 01642 201831 or 728677.
-Alternatively, the SEND Independent Advice and Support Service can provide information, advice and support for parents / carers who may be concerned about their child's needs.
-Tel: 01642 608012 or mobile 07939 152653.
-A range of booklets are available on request.
+General enquiries can be made by contacting to the SEN 0-25 Assessment Team the Inclusion Specialist Support Service single point of contact, Tel: 01642 201831 or 728677.
+Email: sen@middlesbrough.gov.uk.
+Alternatively, the SEND Independent Advice and Support Service can provide information, advice and support for parents / carers who may be concerned about their child's needs tel 07925 149157 or

+Email: southteessendiass@barnardos.org.uk A range of booklets are available on request.